gyrraf/killTheDummy/README.md

 - Check for spelling mistakes

 ## Things I might do in the future
-- Use a GUI (probably with "javax.swing" and "java.awt")
+- Use a GUI (probably with "javax.swing" and "java.awt") instead of the console in and outputs.